 Neonatal Touch & Massage Certification (NTMC) is an exclusive certification for neonatal healthcare providers - only 2,800 neonatal professionals in the world bear this distinction.
 The certification includes current literature through 15 hours of online education and two days of hands-on training.
 NTMC is clinically applicable for daily caregiving in the NICU and enhances skill development in handling, positioning, skin-to-skin, neonatal massage, swaddled bathing, and advanced practice techniques such as myofascial trigger point releases.
-NTMC maximizes the long-term developmental outcomes of the infants in the NICU and ensures parent involvement and bonding.
+NTMC maximizes the long-term development and bonding.